While this word doesn’t have a literal translation in Italian, its effects are quite real.

-How to protect staff from mobbing in Italy
+How to recognize mobbing in the workplace

 It is important to understand, though, that there is no law specifically dealing with mobbing in Italy.
 However, there are other laws that safeguard the rights of the worker.
 In fact, the Italian Constitution acknowledges that health, safety and the overall protection of a worker in all its forms are fundamental rights for every Italian citizen.
 When taking legal action it is important to consider who the mobber is.
 If a colleague is the person to blame, he or she can be sued for responsabilità extracontrattuale (non-contractual liability), that is, when a person causes unfair damage to another (ex art.
 2043 of the civil code).